 Associations fall into two categories: trade associations and professional societies.
-Executive pay in standard-setting groups is more closely aligned with those in professional societies.
 As a general rule, trade groups tend to pay better than professional societies.
 When benchmarking pay, it’s advisable to compare only similar types of associations.

 Cost of living differences across the U.S. do influence pay, but the Washington, D.C. region does have two special circumstances that move compensation even higher.
 The concentration of associations in the D.C. metro region drives up competition for talented executives.
 Also, a Capitol-area location usually means the organization is involved in advocacy or public policy in some way, which also significantly influences pay.

-Where does your salary fit in with the dataset?
+Where does your salary fit in with the data?

-Once a dataset has been created of similar organizations, it's not enough to find just the median or average in that dataset.
-Thoughtful consideration should be given to the level at which executive pay should fall in line with the dataset.
+Once a data has been created of similar organizations, it's not enough to find just the median or average in that data.
+Thoughtful consideration should be given to the level at which executive pay should fall in line with the data.
 Should pay be right in the middle?
 A bit higher than the median?
 Or at the 75th percentile?